motdotla/dotenv/README.md

 </div>
 </a>

-Create a `.env` file in the root of your project:
+Create a `.env` file in the working directory of your process:

 ```dosini
 S3_BUCKET="YOURS3BUCKET"